Phosphate mineral

 Phosphate minerals are minerals that contain the tetrahedrally coordinated phosphate (PO4(3-)) anion, sometimes with arsenate (AsO4(3-)) and vanadate (VO4(3-)) substitutions, along with chloride (Cl^{−}), fluoride (F^{−}), and hydroxide (OH^{−}) anions, that also fit into the crystal structure.

 The phosphate class of minerals is a large and diverse group, however, only a few species are relatively common.

 Applications

-Thin section of apatite-rich carbonate in cross polarized transmitted light.

-Phosphate rock has high concentration of phosphate minerals, most commonly from the apatite group of minerals.
-It is the major resource mined to produce phosphate fertilizers for the agricultural industry.
-Phosphate is also used in animal feed supplements, food preservatives, anti-corrosion agents, cosmetics, fungicides, ceramics, water treatment and metallurgy.

-The production of fertilizer is the largest source responsible for minerals mined for their phosphate content.

-Phosphate minerals are often used to control rust, and to prevent corrosion on ferrous materials applied with electrochemical conversion coatings.
+Phosphate rock, which contains high concentrations of apatite-group minerals, serves as the primary economic source for phosphorus extraction.
+The majority of mined phosphate minerals are utilized in the agricultural industry for the production of fertilizers and animal feed supplements.
+Beyond agriculture, these minerals are employed in industrial applications including water treatment, metallurgy, food preservation, ceramics, and cosmetics.
+Additionally, phosphate compounds are commonly utilized in electrochemical conversion coatings to control rust and inhibit corrosion on ferrous materials.